-A bachelor’s degree from an accredited college or university is require.
+A bachelor’s degree from an accredited college or university is required.
 UC Berkeley clearly states they do not have a cut-off point for GPA score, but they do look out for exceptional students and as a reference, the median GPA score for the 2019-2020 JD first year class was 3.81.

 The UC Berkeley school of law admissions board also consider overall undergraduate academic record.
 This will include the age of the grades, exceptionally high grades, the difficulty of coursework, time commitments while attending college, grading patterns at the school attended, and grade trends or discrepancies.

 Again, UC Berkeley does not set a minimum requirement for LSAT scores.
 But as a reference, the median LSAT score for the 2019-2020 JD first year class was 168.

 When evaluating your LSAT score, the UC Berkeley school of law admissions board will consider whether similar tests have under-predicted your academic performance in the past.
 For example, if you can document that you have earned exceptionally high undergraduate grades but performed poorly on the SAT, then this may be taken into account in evaluating your potential to succeed in law school.

 Applicants are required to submit 2 to 4 recommendation letters with their application.

 Written components of the application, including a personal statement (ideally four, double-spaced pages), a resume (no page limit), and optional or required addenda.